stnuessl/climp/README.md

 Ok, so what does that do?
 First the, __discover__ command prints playable (audio) files to your standard output.
 We pipe this into a file to create a playlist for climp.
 Second, we load and set the playlist active with __set-playlist__.
-Finally we start the climp music player with __play__.
+Finally, we start the climp music player with __play__.
 Notice, that you can also __pause__ and __stop__ the player.